ogsadmin/ctrlx-automation-sdk/README.md

 > [!NOTE]
 > This is a fork with custom changes/fixes, see [https://github.com/boschrexroth/ctrlx-automation-sdk](https://github.com/boschrexroth/ctrlx-automation-sdk) for the original code!

+> [!WARNING]
+> The SDK seems to not easily work on `Ubuntu 24`, so only use it on `Ubuntu 22.04` (even though this is outdated).
+Even though the [official documentation here](https://boschrexroth.github.io/ctrlx-automation-sdk/latest/setup_windows_virtualbox_ubuntu.html) explicitely references `Ubuntu 22.04`, the instructions listed there only partially work.
+See the comments below for hints on how to fix.

 ## Installation of the App Build Environment

 __To develop ctrlX Apps we recommend to use a ctrlX App Build Environment.__ Otherwise a Ubuntu Server or Desktop system is needed.